igor-petruk/robustrecipe/src/bread.md

 Store in the fridge and feed weekly.
 It can survive a month unfed during vacations.
 The starter is a robust ecosystem of yeast and bacteria that suppresses harmful organisms.
 It must be starved for over a month to kill it.

 Alternative methods use fruit or hops for inoculation — try those only if the simple method fails, possibly due to local microbial conditions.

+If you abandoned starter for a really long time and it develops the black alcohol on the top - it is ok, it is just very hungry.
+If it develops bright colored moss - then it is truly dead, throw it away and start over.